If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 Prepare for mobile first

-While years past have focused on creating mobile-ready sites, 2018 will flip that model on its head.
+While years past have focused on creating mobile-ready sites, we will flip that model on its head.

 Instead of making desktop sites mobile-accessible, we need to create mobile sites that also work on the desktop screen.

-According to Business2Community, nearly 80% of internet usage will be mobile in 2018.
+According to Business2Community, nearly 80% of internet usage will be mobile.

 This is a huge shift that will change the way content operates online.